-Fabric boxes and rustic baskets look great in any environment, and can hold a wide variety of items.
-They can even double as veggie and fruit holders on the counter or a nifty place to store your canned goods or snacks.
+Fabric boxes and rustic baskets look great in any environment and can hold a wide variety of items.
+They can even double as veggies and fruit holders on the counter or a nifty place to store your canned goods or snacks.

 If you have wall space available you are doing something wrong.
 Get creative with your shelving.
 Play with different widths, scatter them randomly on each wall, or create ladders.
 Pile them high with books and movies, or place your handy decorative boxes and baskets on them.

 Make sure to maximize your small closet space.

 If you never cook in your oven you might as well put it to good use.
 You can fit all your pots and pans, muffin tins, and the wok you can’t part with inside.
 On the rare occasion that you decide you want to bake something, just move everything to the floor or table temporarily.